The Union (Marvel)

-The Union is a fictional UK superhero team that appear in comic books published by Marvel.
+The Union is a UK superhero team that appears in comic books published by Marvel comics.

-The Union has both old and new superheroes within it, including British hero Union Jack and a major new character, Britannia, who leads the new team in its fight against the enemies they encounter.

 The Union appeared in the crossover event called King in Black alongside other well known comic book heroes and teams, and faced off against known foes and new foes not yet fought by any Marvel superhero or team.

-Comic publication history
+Publication history

-The Union (comic) was first released in December 2020 with the first issue of the comic The Union #1.
-The Union was originally due to be release as part of the Empyre event, but was moved and rewritten to fit into King in Black event due to issues caused by the ongoing pandemic.
+The Union is a five issue mini series that first appeared in December 2020 with Union #1.
+The Union was originally due to be released as a part of the "Empyre" event, but was moved and rewritten to fit into the "King in Black" event due to issues caused by the COVID-19 pandemic.

-Team publication history

-The Union (team) first appeared in The Union #1 as part of the King in Black crossover event.